-There is a relationship between the number of SCN eggs present at the time of planting and soybean yield.
+There is a relationship between the population density of SCN and soybean yield.
 To test a sample for SCN, the soil is added to water and then passed over a sieve to remove the cyst (female) stage of the nematode.
 The cysts are separated from organic debris by a centrifugation technique and then crushed to release the eggs.
 Each cyst may contain 10-250 eggs.
 Egg counts are used to assess the risk of yield loss due to SCN.